flo-pereira/redux-auth0/README.md

   store.dispatch(socialConnection({ connection: 'google-oauth2'}));
 ```

-on social connection success, you'll be redirected to the callback url configure above,
+On social connection success, you'll be redirected to the callback url configure above,
 so you have to parse the url to recover your token.

-for exemple, with redux-first-router, you will have something like so:
+For example, with redux-first-router, you will have something like so:

 ```javascript
   import { handleLogin, handleAuthentication } from 'redux-auth0';